March 13, 2025

 Sage Pros

-• More than 165 different types of reports, depending on your plan.
+• Over 165 types of reports, depending on your plan

 Sage Cons

-• The fact that it’s not nearly as advanced and user-friendly as some alternatives.
+• It’s not as advanced or user-friendly as some alternatives

-• Extremely basic expense tracking.
+• Very basic expense tracking.
 For instance, you can’t categorize expenses automatically.

 Quickbooks Accounting Software